This week inHusker history

 1914: Prospects appear bright as coach Jumbo Stiehm begins laying plans for spring football practice.

-1984: Mike Roziers comments on financial help he received at NU cause a stir.
+1984: Mike Roziers comments on financial help he received at Nebraska cause a stir.

-1989: QB Steve Taylor signs a contract with the CFLs Edmonton Eskimos.
+1989: Quarterback Steve Taylor signs a three-year contract with the CFLs Edmonton Eskimos.

 1994: Former Husker fullback George Sauer, Nebraskas second inductee in the College Football Hall of Fame, dies at age 83. | HOF Huskers

-2004: Tom Osborne voices his displeasure* with the recent changes in the football program but says the Osborne name can stay on the north stadium athletic complex.
+2004: Tom Osborne expresses his displeasure with the recent changes in the football program but says the Osborne name can stay on the north stadium athletic complex.